daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 ---
-title: "Building DuckDB Playground Environment in Daytona Workspace."
+title: "Building a DuckDB Playground with Daytona"
 description: "Set up a DuckDB environment in Daytona Workspace and master some data tasks including cleaning, reformatting, and splitting a CSV file, with this step-by-step guide."
 date: 2024-09-20
 author: "Jeffrey Whewhetu"